 - Itchy, painful skin.

-- Skin biopsy for immunofluorescent mapping: a small sample of affected skin is examined with a microscope and reflected light to identify the layers of skin involved.
+- Skin biopsy for immunofluorescent mapping: a small sample of the affected skin is examined with a microscope and reflected light to identify the layers of skin involved.
 This test also identifies whether the proteins needed for skin growth are functioning.

 - Genetic testing.
 Genetic testing is sometimes used to confirm the diagnosis because most forms of epidermolysis bullosa are inherited.